Saradabre/Saradabre/README.md

 - 🔭 Currently exploring **Machine Learning**, **Deep Learning**, and **NLP** applications
 - 🌱 Passionate about **AI-driven decision-making** and **data storytelling**
-- 💬 Ask me about **Python, SQL, Machine Learning, or Data Visualization**
+- 💬 Ask me about **Python, SQL, Machine Learning, or Data Visualisation**
 - ⚡ Fun fact: I see datasets as stories waiting to be told!

 ---